Postpartum Depression & Perinatal Therapy in Portland

 Exhausted but unable to sleep

-Scared to say how bad it really feels out loud
+Scared to say how it really feels during pregnancy or after birth

 Areas of Focus